clarasaito/clarasaito.github.io/README.md

 ##### about the index files
 what is in that index files, below the texts {{gallmir}}
-DO NOT TOUCH!!
-it is hidden code for the way the galleries are shown.
+DO NOT TOUCH!! it is the code for the way the galleries are shown.
 u can put some text above or below if u want.
 Always under the minusses.

 ##### fucking up